River Thames whale

-The River Thames whale, affectionately nicknamed Willy by Londoners, was a juvenile female northern bottlenose whale which was discovered swimming in the River Thames in central London on Friday 20 January 2006.
+The River Thames whale, affectionately nicknamed Willy by Londoners, was a juvenile northern bottlenose whale which was discovered swimming in the River Thames in central London on Friday 20 January 2006.
 According to the BBC, she was five metres (16–18 ft) long and weighed about twelve tonnes (24,400 lb).
 The whale appeared to have been lost, as her normal habitat would have been around the coasts of the far north of Scotland and Northern Ireland, and in the seas around the Arctic Ocean.
 It was the first time the species had been seen in the Thames since records began in 1913.
 She died from convulsions as she was being rescued shortly after 19:00 GMT on 21 January 2006.

 History

 19 January

 On Thursday 19 January, reports from the Thames Barrier control team were made to the British Divers Marine Life Rescue (BDMLR) that one, or possibly two, pilot whales had come through the barrier.
 This turned out to be the bottlenose whale, and BDMLR commenced monitoring the whale that evening.